mriot/diarium/DIARIUM.md

 - Using a Raspberry PI as Webserver
 - SSH (managing the PI via CLI)
-- Creating a VPN to access the Raspberry via internet
+- Setting up a VPN to access the Raspberry via internet

 ### Mobile App